 If you were previously enrolled in the School of Fine Arts but have not been enrolled at UMD for the past two semesters (or longer), you need to complete a Request for Readmission/Return from Leave of Absence.

 Once you have created your tentative schedule, met with your faculty advisor, and obtain any necessary permission, you can register at your scheduled registration date and time (or later).

 School of Fine Arts students are required to meet with their faculty advisors each semester prior to registration.
 Until that meeting has occurred, an SFA Advising Hold prevents online registration.
 Do you see a hold listed on your record even though you’ve already had your advisor meeting?
 Don’t panic - check the “effective date” of the hold, which may be a future date that will not prevent your registration for the current semester.
 If this is not the case, visit the SFA Office of Advising & Academic Services, 107 Montague Hall.

 Visit your home department office (Art & Design: 317 Humanities; Music: 231 Humanities; Theatre: 141 MPAC) to request a faculty advisor change

-See the Registrar page for withdrawal information or refund schedules.
+To drop an individual course, see the OneStop page for course drop information and refund schedules.
 Medical withdrawals from one course or all courses require completion of a petition.
 Documentation by a medical professional is also required.
-Please see Stacy Crawford, Academic Advisor, (218-213-8436, firstname.lastname@example.org, 111 Montague Hall) with questions about medical withdrawals.
+Please see Stacy Crawford, Academic Advisor, (218-213-8436, firstname.lastname@example.org, 107 Montague Hall) for assistance with the medical withdrawal process.
 Complete withdrawal from the university after the 10th week of class is not generally permitted.
-Anyone considering complete withdrawal at any time during the semester should see Stacy Crawford, Academic Advisor (218-213-8436, email@example.com, 111 Montague Hall).
+Anyone considering complete withdrawal at any time during the semester should see Stacy Crawford, Academic Advisor (218-213-8436, email@example.com, 107 Montague Hall).